 Our business strategy includes the potential acquisition of businesses and entering into joint ventures and other business combinations that we expect would complement and expand our existing products and the markets where we sell our products.
 We may not be able to successfully identify suitable acquisition or joint venture opportunities or complete any particular acquisition, combination, joint venture or other transaction on acceptable terms.
 We cannot predict the timing and success of our efforts to acquire any particular business.
 Also, efforts to acquire other businesses or the implementation of other elements of this business strategy may divert managerial resources away from our business operations.
-In addition, our ability to engage in strategic acquisition strategy on terms satisfactory to us, if at all.
+In addition, our ability to engage in strategic acquisitions may depend on our ability to raise substantial capital and we may not be able to raise the funds necessary to implement our acquisition strategy on terms satisfactory to us, if at all.
 Our failure to identify suitable acquisition or joint venture opportunities may restrict our ability to grow our business.
 In addition, we may not be able to successfully integrate businesses that we acquire in the future or have recently acquired, which could lead to increased operating costs, a failure to realize anticipated operating synergies, or both.